ddegenaro/whisper-ui/README.md

 chmod -R +x ~/Downloads/Whisper_UI.command
 ```

+Once you have done this step, you can place this script wherever you like on your computer to access it easily.
+You can launch the program by double-clicking on this script.
+Expect it to take a bit of time to start up the first time you run it as it installs itself.

-Next, try running the file.
-If it does not work, open your System Settings.
+***NOTE:*** If Mac OS blocks you from running the script, open your System Settings.
 Go to "Security & Privacy", scroll down to the "Security" section, and click "Open Anyway" next to the message about the file being blocked.
+If you don't see this message, try restarting your computer and running the script again.

 ### Windows